iqtree/iqtree.github.io/doc/Tutorial.md

 in  `part2.phy` as missing data.
 For your convenience IQ-TREE writes the concatenated alignment into the file  `example.nex.conaln`.

-Since version 0.9.6 IQ-TREE supports partition models with joint and proportional branch lengths between genes.
-This is to reduce the number of parameters in case of model overfitting for the full partition model.
-For example:

-    iqtree -spp example.nex

-applies a proportional partition model.
-That means, we have only one set of branch lengths for species tree but allow each gene to evolve under a specific rate (scaling factor) normalized to the average of 1.

-A partition model with joint branch lengths is specified by:

-    iqtree -q example.nex

-(i.e., all gene-specific rates are equal to 1).

 Choosing the right partitioning scheme
 --------------------------------------

-Since version 0.9.6 IQ-TREE implements a greedy strategy ([Lanfear et al., 2012]) that starts with the full partition model and sequentially merges two genes until the model fit does not increase any further:
+IQ-TREE implements a greedy strategy ([Lanfear et al., 2012]) that starts with the full partition model and subsequentially merges two genes until the model fit does not increase any further:

-    iqtree -sp example.nex -m TESTLINK
+    iqtree -sp example.nex -m TESTMERGE

 After the best partition is found IQ-TREE will immediately start the tree reconstruction under the best-fit partition model.
 Sometimes you only want to find the best-fit partition model without doing tree reconstruction, then run:

+    iqtree -sp example.nex -m TESTONLYMERGE

+To reduce the computational burden IQ-TREE implements the *relaxed hierarchical clustering algorithm* ([Lanfear et al., 2014]):

-    iqtree -sp example.nex -m TESTONLYLINK
+    iqtree -sp example.nex -m TESTONLYMERGE -rcluster 10

+to only examine the top 10% partition merging schemes (like `--rcluster-percent 10` option in PartitionFinder).

 Ultrafast bootstrapping with partition model